NicolasGilbertAlbertRoux/bst-framework/README.md

 - Curvature and gravity-like emergence
 - Robustness and falsifiability analyses

-Experiments are organized progressively, culminating in the higher-level reconstruction studies documented as Experiments 20–71.
+Experiments are organized progressively.

+The repository includes foundational experiments (00–19), intermediate reconstruction studies (20–56), and higher-level reconstruction and synthesis experiments (57–71).

+Not all experiments are executed by the default reproduction script.

 ## Installation